 Now, for those of you who plan on sending me a card that says something like:

-If you wish to give to Charity, wonderful, I applaud your giving, however, do not believe that your “giving” in any way, shape or form makes me feel more festive because of it.
-You giving to Charity is not a gift to me.
+If you wish to give to Charity, wonderful.
+I applaud your giving, however, do not believe that your “giving” in any way, shape or form makes me feel more festive because of it.
+Your giving to Charity is not a gift to me.
 If you don’t want to give me anything this year, that is cool, and you don’t even need a card, just drop me an e-mail something like:

 “Dear Scrooge, we didn’t feel like sending you jack this year, enjoy the Holidays you unlikeable so and so”

-No, I have not completely gone off my nut, but I am really kind of tired of Pious folks showing me how Good they are by “giving for me”, I give as much as I can, and that is as good as it can be.
+No, I have not completely gone off my nut, but I am really tired of Pious folks showing me how Good they are by “giving for me”, I give as much as I can, and that is as good as it can be.

-If you want to give, please do, but don’t masquerade that it has anything to do with me, thanks.
+If you want to give, please do, but don’t masquerade that it has anything to do with me.
+Thanks.
 Oh and if you send out a card like that and DO NOT give, Karma and or the wrath of whichever God you worship will get you eventually (isn’t that a Happy Holiday thought as well)

 Hahahha, that is classic and perhaps one of the funniest Seinfeld moments ever.
 Although it is tough to select funniest Seinfeld moments.
 They are all classic.